blohmeier/cka/cloudAcad_CKA/statelessAppInK8sCluster.md

 ### With MySQL up and running, execute commands against the db to demonstrate it works and k8s can gracefully handle failures and other requests. ###
 ```
+Here, work with the MySQL stateful application to demonstrate:
+How to directly address pods in the cluster
+How to access the cluster via the mysql-read service
+How to take nodes out of service
+How Kubernetes automatically recovers from a simulated node failure
+How to permit access to the mysql-read service via an automatically provisioned ELB

 #create a mydb database with a 'notes' table in it with one record
 kubectl run mysql-client --image=mysql:5.7 -i -t --rm --restart=Never -- /usr/bin/mysql -h mysql-0.mysql -e "CREATE DATABASE mydb; CREATE TABLE mydb.notes (note VARCHAR(250)); INSERT INTO mydb.notes VALUES ('k8s Cloud Academy Lab');"